PyPlanet/PyPlanet/docs/source/index.rst

 * App: Dynamic Pointlimit, Royal point limit adjustment based on the number of players.
 (Shootmania Royal).
 * App: CP Times, Show the best checkpoint times on top of your screen.
 * App: Chat based voting, No more uncontrollable and unfair Call Votes.
 Use chat based voting.
 * App: Vote to extend the TimeAttack limit instead of restarting the map!
+Extend-TA© command and voting is awesome!
-* App: Waiting Queue, no more unfair and spamming of the join button.
+* App: Waiting Queue, no more unfair and spamming of the join button, fairly queue spectators to join your full server.
+* App: Add links to your PayPal donate page or Discord server.

 Do you want to install PyPlanet, head towards our :doc:`Getting Started Manual </intro/index>`.
 Want to see PyPlanet in action, head to :ref:`screenshots-ref`.